jacopok/failed-supernova-neutrino-mass/outline.md

 1. neutrino statistics: _is there at least one neutrino arriving later than the end of emission_?
 1. GW end time determination uncertainty: _can we determine the end of GW emission within sub-millisecond accuracy_?
+    1. sky localization errors: if there is no optical "counterpart" (star disappering), the localization error may overcome the
-1. astrophysical delay systematics: the end of emission is not as sharp as we would need / there is a difference at the source between the end times of GW and neutrino emission.
+1. astrophysical delay systematics: the end of emission may not be as sharp as we would need / there is a difference at the source between the end times of GW and neutrino emission.

+## Neutrino statistics

+## GW end time determination uncertainty

+It seems [question during the ET OSB meeting to Adam Burrows] that there are no actual simulations of the GW emission from failed supernovae.

+Until we have those, I work on a best-case-scenario hypothesis: I take a waveform from one of the supernovae they simulated ([here](https://arxiv.org/abs/1812.07703)) and chop it at an arbitrary time;
+will I be able to recover the burst end time with sufficient precision?

+Already the sampling rate is not wonderful
+- they give their waveforms at 16kHz, or 62.5microseconds between samples!